 Ingrown hair is a condition when a hair curls back into its follicle and grows into the skin.
 Ingrowing of hair on the chest is not very uncommon.
 The condition is quite painful and is also referred to as razor bumps.
 While shaving too closely is considered to be one of the leading factors for the development of ingrown chest hair, other factors like genetics may also play a role in the occurrence of the condition.
+Fortunately, there are some simple home remedies and treatment options to deal with the problem.

 Chest is one of the most common sites for the development of ingrown hair.
 Since the condition is frequently linked with close shaving, they are also referred to as razor bumps.
 It is also observed that inadequate hygiene while using hair treatments like waxing, plucking and shaving, etc increase the risk of ingrown hair on the chest.
 Certain individuals who have curly and thick hair are at a higher risk of ingrown hair on the chest compared to others.